aim-higher1/master-bash/README.md

-# Mastering Bash for Cloud Engineers
+#  Bash for me as cloud-engineer

 This repository documents my **10-day journey to mastering Bash scripting** with hands-on projects.
 Each day focuses on essential Bash concepts for Cloud Engineering and DevOps, with practical scripts and examples.